mkm17/SharePoint/_posts/2024-04-24-SharePointApi-BulkValidateUpdateListItems.md

 ## How to update multiple items using SharePoint REST API?

 You can answer the following question using different methods.
-Of course, one of the methods is to use batching and methods like `/items/update` or `AddValidateUpdateItem`.
+Of course, one of them is to use batching and  well-known endpoints like `/items/(id)` or `/items/(id)ValidateUpdateItem`.

-But did you know that there is another method to achieve the same effect?
+But did you know that there is yet another method to achieve the same effect?
 Let’s imagine a scenario where you need to update the same value in selected items.
 For example, giving a user the possibility to select multiple items and change the status, or to approve multiple items at the same time.

-SharePoint exposes a [BulkValidateUpdateListItems](https://learn.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-csomspt/ebc47581-36e4-457b-8045-a4cf1f4da501) endpoint which expects a body similar to the ValidateUpdateListItems.
+SharePoint exposes a [BulkValidateUpdateListItems](https://learn.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-csomspt/ebc47581-36e4-457b-8045-a4cf1f4da501) endpoint which expects a body similar to the [ValidateUpdateListItems](https://learn.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-csomspt/652ab52f-8f47-4eec-95fd-743af5ee38cc).

-I have compared three REST API methods to update multiple items.
+I have compared these three REST API methods to update multiple items.
 For each method, I have taken 4 different items in the same list to update the same property.

 ![Calls Comparison](/images/sharepointapi/BulkValidateUpdateListItems/CallsComparison.png)